 - Doing nothing in the hope that a satisfactory situation will emerge

-We are pleased to confirm Austro Control are now able to offer EASA exams at Bristol Groundschool from January 2019 in addition to the UK CAA which already offer exams here.
+We are pleased to confirm Austro Control now offer EASA exams at Bristol Groundschool in addition to the UK CAA which already offer exams here.
 For information and details on how to book please visit our EASA Exam Guidance website page

 Austro Control exam option was set up by us to protect against any possible effects of Brexit and to provide students with a solution they wish to sit exams under the authority of another EASA State but still in the UK.